Ravenmist-Games/Gato-Roboto-Archipelago/worlds/gatoroboto/docs/en_Gato Roboto.md

 ## What does randomization do to this game?

-Currently, the randomizer supports item and event randomization.
+Currently the randomizer supports item and event randomization.
 There are also options to include skips and/or sequence breaks, such as **Rocket Jumping**, to vary the logic.

 The default goal is to **Defeat Gary**, which is identical to the vanilla experience.
-Other future goal implementations will include **All Cartridges** and **100%**, to provide alternative and longer, more progressive experiences.
+No other goals exist currently, but future plans include **All Cartridges** and **100%** as alternative and longer gameplay experiences.

 ## What items and locations get randomized?

-All of the following are randomized by default:
+By default, all of the following are randomized:
 - Healthkits
 - Cartridges
 - Upgrade Modules
-- Progressive Events
+- Progressive Events (Aqueducts' Treadmills, Heater Core's Hotboys and Heater Tubes, Ventilation's Buttons)
 - Rebba's Shop

 A future update will enable options to disable shuffling of these individual item groups.